gaoyifan/diverge-rs/README.md

 ---
 via the CHAOS class, example using dig or nslookup:
 * test domain list:
-	* `dig +tcp -p 1053 -c chaos -t txt @127.0.0.1 www.example.com`
+	* `dig +tcp -p 1053 @127.0.0.1 -c chaos -t txt www.example.com`
 	* `nslookup -vc -port=1053 -class=chaos -type=txt www.example.com 127.0.0.1`
 		* be aware, nslookup on Windows ignores `-port=` (always 53), but diverge typically doesn't listen on 53 (likely occupied by AdGuardHome).
 * test IP set/list:
 	* `dig +tcp -p 1053 @127.0.0.1 -c chaos -x 1.1.1.1`
 	* `nslookup -vc -port=1053 -class=chaos -type=ptr 1.1.1.1 127.0.0.1`

-limitations
+more
 ---
-diverge intend be an upstream for AdGuardHome, so certain features are omitted:
+* diverge intend to be an upstream for AdGuardHome, so certain features are omitted:
 	* no cache.
 	* listens on TCP only.

-extra
+* this is a port of [a previous project](https://github.com/Jimmy-Z/diverge) to Rust, some features are dropped/different from the Go version:
+	* AAAA is IP set based too, instead of based on A decision.
+	* (dropped) decision cache (with redis dependency).
+	* (dropped) QTYPE other than A/AAAA/PTR.
+	* (dropped) listen on UDP.

+to do
 ---
-* this is a port of [a previous project](https://github.com/Jimmy-Z/diverge) to Rust, some (useless) features are dropped from the Go version:
-	* decision cache (with redis dependency).
+* maybe ditch `hickory_resolver`
+	* since it doesn't support `hickory_proto::op::Message` anyway
+* sane log level
-	* listen on UDP.
+* TXT?